Skip to content Skip to footer

 Weather

-In Newcastle upon Tyne, the weather is typically mild and temperate.
-Summers are warm with average temperatures of around 17-20°C, while winters are cool with temperatures ranging from 1-5°C. Rainfall is spread throughout the year, with the wettest months being from October to January.
+Newcastle upon Tyne experiences cool, temperate weather with average temperatures ranging from 2°C to 17°C. Rainfall is evenly distributed throughout the year, with the wettest months being October and December.
 Humidity levels are moderate, and air quality is generally good.

 Language